 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 Check with your doctor if you have missed two or more doses.

 Terazosin may cause side effects.
 Tell your doctor if any of these symptoms or those listed in the SPECIAL PRECAUTIONS section are severe or do not go away: weaknesstirednessstuffy or runny noseback painnauseaweight gaindecreased sexual abilityblurred visionswelling of the hands, feet, ankles, or lower legspain, burning, numbness, or tingling in the hands or feet

 Some side effects can be serious.
-If you experience any of these symptoms, call your doctor immediately: hivesrashitchingshortness of breathrapid, pounding, or irregular heartbeatpainful erection of the penis that lasts for hours
+If you experience any of these symptoms, call your doctor immediately or seek emergency medical treatment: hivesrashitchingshortness of breathrapid, pounding, or irregular heartbeatpainful erection of the penis that lasts for hours

 Terazosin may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from light and excess heat and moisture (not in the bathroom).
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.